gorticus/gorticus.github.com/source/_posts/2012-09-16-site-updates.markdown

 was the over-writing of all my custom `sass`, e.g., styles, etc.  This seems a little unnecessary, since it's already labeled *custom*.
 Why not leave it, or move it out of the main theme, so it's not stomped on theme switch.
-If your custom changes message the theme, that should be up to you to fix.
+If your custom changes mess-up the theme, that should be up to you to fix.
 Nuking things is never a good idea, unless we're talking microwave.